-There is one additional step you must take after insalling Service Pack 1 (or a later Service Pack) of Visual Studio 2012.
+There is one additional step you must take after installing Service Pack 1 (or a later Service Pack) of Visual Studio 2012, or if you use Visual Studio 2013:

 For Fortran projects, right click on the project and select Properties.
 Change Configuration to "All Configurations".
 Go to Linker > System.
 Change Subsystem to "Not Set".
 Now go to Linker > Command Line.
 If it is a Console application, type in the Additional Options field: